michi84o/AccessBattle/README.md

 a very stupid AI.
 The final game will be playable over network.

 - Estimated completion: End of August 2017
+  - Update 2017-08-27: Multiplayer is playable, but...
+    - The Game Over notification is missing.
+    - Server user management not active.
+Server accepts any user.
+  - Singleplayer will be finished much later
 - Current status and next steps:
   - [x] Create and join games over server (library functions)
   - [ ] UI rewrite